Number squeezed and fragmented states of strongly interacting bosons in a double well: Results Discussion

 \subsubsection{Fragmentation and Depletion}

-To investigate fragmentation in the exact two-mode model, we plot the fragmentation parameter $F$ as a function of $a$ for three geometries in Fig.~\ref{fig:2modefrag}.
-Recall that the larger $F$, the more fragmentation there is in the system.
+Fig.~\ref{fig:2modefrag} shows the fragmentation parameter $F$ as a function of $a$ for the three double well geometries in the full two-mode description.
+Recall that the larger the value of $F$, the more fragmentation in the system.
 Fig.~\ref{fig:2modefrag} shows that in general, fragmentation increases with $a$.
-The exception occurs for low $L$ and large $a$, for which $n_{1}$ becomes greater than $n_{0}$, and therefore the amount of squeezing drops from a maximum of 1.
+An exception occurs for large $a$ when $N=64$ and $L=a_{ho}$, for which $\mathcal{N}_{1}$ becomes greater than $\mathcal{N}_{0}$, and therefore the amount of fragmentation drops after reaching a maximum of 1.
 However, the most notable feature of these plots is that for low barriers ($L=a_{ho}$), systems with larger $N$ experience much more fragmentation than systems with smaller $N$, whereas the opposite is true for systems with high barriers ($L=3\,a_{ho}$).
 Equivalently, for small $N$, increasing the barrier height increases the amount of fragmentation, while for large $N$, increasing the barrier height decreases the amount of fragmentation.

-We can understand these trends by examining the structure of the ground state illustrated in Fig.~\ref{fig:groundstateVSa}.
+We can understand these trends by examining the structure of the ground state revealed in Fig.~\ref{fig:groundstateVSa}.
 First, consider the high barrier limit ($L=3\,a_{ho}$).
 Based on the arguments above, we expect the ground state to be narrower (closer to $\ket{N/2}$) for smaller $N$.
-From the analytic form of $F$ given in Eq.~\eqref{eq:F2}, we see that the terms in the sum depend on $c_{i}c_{i+1}$, i.e. the product of two adjacent $c_{i}$'s; the smaller the products, the more fragmentation there is.
-In general, then, we expect a narrower ground state to have more fragmentation, because it will have smaller $c_{i}c_{i+1}$ products than a wider ground state (indeed, if the ground state is $\ket{N/2}$, all of the $c_{i}c_{i+1}$ products are zero).
-Hence, fragmentation decreases with $N$ at large $a$ for $L=3\,a_{ho}$.
+From the analytic form of $F$ given in Eq.~\eqref{eq:F2}, we see that the terms in the sum depend on $c_{n}c_{n+1}$, i.e. the product of two adjacent $c_{n}$'s; the smaller the products, the more fragmentation there is.
+In general, then, we expect a narrower ground state to have more fragmentation, because it will have smaller $c_{n}c_{n+1}$ products than a wider ground state (indeed, if the ground state is $\ket{N/2}$, all of the $c_{n}c_{n+1}$ products are zero).
+Hence for $L=3\,a_{ho}$, fragmentation decreases with $N$ at large $a$.